AarushiSaxena/SeeTru/README.md

 This project aims to classify the emotion on a person's face into one of seven categories, using deep convolutional neural networks.
 People with visual impairments face difficulties during social interactions.
 In order to assist them, designed system to identify the expressionS of the confronting person and hence enable a better communication.
 In this system the blind person uses camera assistance for image acquisition of the person who is interacting with them and by using an audio device the facial emotion is detected and conveyed.

+The model is trained on the FER-2013 dataset which was published on International Conference on Machine Learning (ICML).
+This dataset consists of 35887 grayscale, 48x48 sized face images with seven emotions - angry, disgusted, fearful, happy, neutral, sad and surprised.

 # Dependencies

 • Python 3, OpenCV, Tensorflow, Playsound